microsoft/vscode-docs/docs/languages/overview.md

 Now you know that VS Code has support for the languages you care about.
 Read on...

-* [Editing Evolved](/docs/editor/editingevolved.md) - Lint, IntelliSense, Lightbulbs, Peek and Go to Definition and more
+* [Code Navigation](/docs/editor/editingevolved.md) - Peek and Go to Definition and more
 * [Debugging](/docs/editor/debugging.md) - This is where VS Code really shines
-* [Customization](/docs/customization/overview.md) - themes, settings and keyboard bindings

 ## Common Questions